TeoNikolov/wasp-ss-assignment/docs/tutorial.md

     > 06Z: [Zara] "Or a cosmic remedy!
 The universe’s way of saying, 'Take care of your heart, even in the end.'"
     > 07T: [Tina] "Exactly.
 And as a medical professional, I suggest we share it equally—it’s our best chance at staying strong, no matter what’s ahead."

-    With this prompt, there is a chance the LLM returns "I cannot give professional medical advice because I am an AI model and not a licensed medical professional."
+    With this prompt, there is a *chance* the LLM responds with something along the lines of *"I cannot give professional medical advice because I am an AI model and not a licensed medical professional."*.

 ---